Single Bottle (30 Servings)

 - Promotes the normal production of detoxification enzymes

-- Helps to maintain neurological health as we age
+- Helps to maintain neurological and cognitive health as we age

-- Promotes normal immune cell-brain (neuron) interactions in order to maintain cognitive health
+- Promotes normal immune cell—brain (neuron) interactions to maintain cognitive health

 - Protects neurons from the negative effects of free radicals

-- Protects the body from the negative effects of free radicals
+- Powerful antioxidant, protecting the body from the negative effects of free radicals

 - Promotes a strong immune system